Last Updated on

-According to Intel, and 8th generation CPU kitted out with the Optane memory chip will perform 2.2 times faster than the same CPU without the Optane memory under the hood.
-This is for the everyday tasks, and since Optane learns the use pattern of the CPU, it will only get better and better with time, something that most people completely love about Optane.
+According to Intel, the 8th generation CPU kitted out with the Optane memory chip will perform 2.2 times faster than the same CPU without the Optane memory under the hood.
+This is for the everyday tasks, and since Optane learns the use pattern of the CPU, it will only get better and better with time – something that most people completely love about Optane.

 Can I Use It?

 Most of the modern-day laptops available in the market are already coming with the Optane memory installed out of the box, so there is not much to worry about in that department.
 However, if you are looking to build your own PC, then anything with 7th generation and above processors would be just fine with the right motherboards.

 You will, obviously, have to buy the Optane chip separately, but that should not be a problem for most people in the market who are looking for a good experience.